atom-community/sync-settings/README.md

   ...
 ```

-Then add the `provideLocationService` function to your `main.js` file (where your `activate` function is for Atom to activate your function)
+Then add the `provideLocationService` function to your `main.js` file (where your `activate` function is for Atom to activate your package)

 ```js
 // main.js